opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

         Learn, explore, connect and enjoy the summer vibes by swimming in the pool.
       title: Open Air
-    - paragraph: General + Lightnings
+    - paragraph: General + Lightnings.
+The emphasis on the latest trends
       title: 2 Streams
 ---